-Office records are available for research at the discretion of the originating office; this decision is not made by the Library.
-When records are available for research, they are called "open"; records restricted from research are called "closed."
+Institutional records are available for research at the discretion of the originating office.
+This decision is not made by the Library.
+Records available for research use are open records; records restricted from research use are closed records.

-Most Boston College office records are closed.
-In many cases, researchers can obtain permission from the originating office to use records within narrow parameters.
+In general, however, most Boston College office records are closed.
+Researchers can obtain permission from the originating office to use records within narrow parameters.
 Contact the archives staff to find out if there is material relevant to your research within closed records in the University Archives.
-We will help you contact the offices and gain permission for access.
+We will help you contact the offices and seek permission for access.